Experiential interior design

 Experiential interior design (EID) is the practice of employing experiential or phenomenological values in interior experience design.
 EID is a human-centered design approach to interior architecture based on modern environmental psychology emphasizing human experiential needs.
 The notion of EID emphasizes the influence of the designed environments on human total experiences including sensorial, cognitive, emotional, social, and behavioral experiences triggered by environmental cues.
 One of the key promises of EID is to offer values beyond the functional or mechanical experiences afforded by the environment.

 Definition

 Cognitive scholars claim that the human mind has a modular structure (against one central processor) by which her evaluate and respond to environmental triggers.
 This evaluation of built environment leads to the a multifacet perception of that environment that renders Sensorial Experiences, Emotional Experiences, Intellectual Experiences, Pragmatic Experiences, and Social Experiences.
 These five categories collectively define the experiential values of the environment.
 Accordingly, EID can be defined as the process of understanding and embedding experiential values in interior design to engage users in a higher level of sensing, thinking, feeling, interacting, and/or doing.
-The concept of experiential design, however, is not limited to interior design and can be adopted in architecture, industrial design, product design, and brand experience design.